 04 of 07

-Chimichurri is, of course, a sauce, but this dry rub takes those flavors and puts it quickly and easily right onto your steak.
-This is a fast way to season a steak for the grill that is loaded with flavor.Continue to 5 of 7 below.
+Chimichurri is, of course, a sauce, but this dry rub takes those flavors and puts them quickly and easily right onto your steak.
+This is a fast way to season a steak for the grill that may surprise you with its tangy, sweet taste.Continue to 5 of 7 below.

 05 of 07

 How Montreal became the king of spice blends is anyone's guess, but spice maker McCormick has been selling these blends for years.
 There are probably hundreds of recipes for this seasoning, but they are all based on the same idea—heat and flavor without all the floral herbs of many Old-World blends.

 06 of 07

 07 of 07

 If you're looking for a quick and easy steak seasoning, then look no further: sea salt flakes, pepper, onion powder, and garlic powder are all you need.
 Double or even triple the recipe and store seasoning in an airtight container for future cook-outs.
 You will probably want to use this for a lot more than just steaks.